The Complete Guide to HMO Mortgages.

-Have you been looking for information regarding HMO mortgages?
-Fox Davidson is a multi-award-winning UK mortgage broker who work with landlords to secure market leading mortgage terms on property let to multiple tenants.
+Fox Davidson is a multi-award-winning UK mortgage broker that works with landlords to secure market leading HMO mortgages.
 This is our complete guide to financing a HMO property, and should answer all of your questions.
+We have also written a guide on the best places to buy an HMO in the UK.

 What is a HMO?